jwdunne/jamesdunne.dev/content/posts/monoids.md

 assert a | set() == set() | a
 ```

 Intersection is an interesting case.
-The identity element is the universal set.
-We can use union to create a universal set out of the sets we're using.
+The identity element is the "universal set".
+We can use `union` to create a pretend "universal set" out of the sets we're using.

 ```python
 a = {1, 2}